robzr/short_bus/README.md

-# NanoSOA
+# nanoservice
-Simple multithreaded nanoservice framework for Ruby apps
+Simple multi-threaded nanoservice (SOA) framework for Ruby apps.

 ## What is a nanoservice?
 Hyperbole.
 If a microservice uses language independent messaging and stand-alone services, then a nanoservice is an order of magnitude simpler.

 ## So what does it do?
-Makes it simple to write multithreaded, event-driven Ruby apps with an internal Service Oriented Architecture.
+Makes it simple to write multi-threaded, event-driven Ruby apps with an internal Service Oriented Architecture.
+Nanoservice has no dependencies outside of the Ruby Core & Standard Libraries, and should work with JRuby.

 ## What are the components?
 A Service is an object which participates in the SOA.
 It could be a Proc/Block or Method launched on demand to receive, process and optionally send messages, it could have dedicated threads sending messages, or both.
 Usually, each Service exists in it's own Module and Class namespace (see examples).
 Ideally, the only communication different Services have with eachother is through the Dispatcher.